 Looking for a simple note taking app, which respects your privacy?
-SilentNotes is just that, a notepad always ready to collect your ideas and other text memos.
+SilentNotes is just that, an open source app, always ready to collect your ideas and other text memos.

 Write your ideas en route on your Android phone, and finish the notes on your Windows PC at home.
 Or copy paste an article at home and share it with the computer at the office.
 Wherever you are, SilentNotes is at hand to remember what you need later.